Odhynn/naerk/content/Regions/Sennarin.md

 ### the Sennarii Expeditions to Selanaar

-Joint ventures led by the Clans of Snow to explore the peninsula of old Selanahr during the Blood Moon months.
-Two expeditions were undertaken, the first during Leafdrop of 4796, the second during Leafdrop of 4816; both ended in unspeakable carnage and disaster.
+The Clans of Snow, as the Sennarii clan confederation closest to the haunted lands of Selanaar, organised two ambitious ventures to explore and research them during opportunity window created by the Blood Moon, when the Harrowmist retreats for one lunar cycle before surging back.
+Two expeditions were undertaken in the two Blood Moon cycles since the Arrival: the first during Leafdrop of 4796, the second during Leafdrop of 4816.
+Both ended in disaster and unspeakable carnage.

 ## Geography

 ### Major settlements
-- Shiliage, regional capital of the Clans of Thunder
+- Shiliage, regional capital of the Clans of Thunder in the eastern plains
-- Toriizo, regional capital of the Clans of Rain
+- Toriizo, regional capital of the Clans of Rain in the southern coastlines
-- Fuyusei, regional capital of the Clans of Snow
+- Fuyusei, regional capital of the Clans of Snow in the western mountains
-- Rhan, regional capital of the Clans of Mist
+- Rhan, regional capital of the Clans of Mist in the woods of Mitheryn
 - Yoakyuuden, where the clan delegations assemble

 ## Politics

-The forest of Mitheryn is home to the druidic [[Circle of the Stag]].
+The forest of Mitheryn is home to the newly formed druidic [[Circle of the Stag]].
+Tensions are ever present in the councils at Yoakyuuden, but so far Sennarin's delicate position as a young nation, rapid infrastructural development, war weariness, and budding trade relations have kept the clans united.

 ### Diplomatic relations
 - budding trade frameworks with [[Alagon]] and [[Stormfall]]